I can't wait to tell you how to take FREE Vacations…

 The first year we saved up $1550

-Every so often I'll go online and redeem awards, then park the money in our “trip fund”, a separate account I set up just for this.
+Every so often I'll go online and redeem awards, then park the money in our “trip fund”, which is in a separate account that I set up just for this.
 It's fun to watch it grow and start thinking about where we want to go next.
-(We don't usually vacation yearly, because we can't save up that fast, but every 2-3 years works for us, with smaller long weekend or driving trips in between.)
+(We don't usually vacation yearly, because we can't save up that fast, but every 2-3 years works for us, with smaller long weekends or driving trips in between.)
 Now depending on how much you spend, how many are in your family and how far you're going, that will determine how long it will take you to save up.
 You could do smaller trips more often, and for bigger vacations you can either put some with what you have saved or just save up longer.

 By the way: Get bumped from your flight if possible!